The 30th Annual Southern Heritage Classic

 – Classic Parade at 9 a.m. presented by the Orange Mound Parade Committee.
 Route: Park Avenue from Haynes to Airways, feat. high school marching bands.

 – The Southern Heritage Classic Football game!
 Kickoff is at 6 p.m.
-Tickets $23 and up.
-Featuring the famous halftime show starring JSU’s Sonic Boom of the south and TSU’s Aristocrat of Bands, plus the grand finale – 5th Quarter Battle of the Bands.
+Tickets starting at $23 Featuring the famous halftime show starring JSU’s Sonic Boom of the south and TSU’s Aristocrat of Bands, plus the grand finale – 5th Quarter Battle of the Bands.

 I spoke to Southern Heritage Classic founder Fred Jones a few years ago.
 He gave me some background on this incredible fun long weekend, which has a major impact on Memphis.